Dimmable LED down lights

 - mr-resistor do some interesting LED drivers (and have a 2 show rooms in London)

-- I think this MeanWell dimmable LED driver 12v 60W for £55 might be the one to go for.
+- I thinkthis MeanWell dimmable LED driver 12v 60W for £55 might be the one to go for.
 Dims 100-10%.
 I presume the LEDs must be put in parallel.
-It runs from mains (hence doesn't require a separate PSU) and can be controlled either using a resistor or a 1-10v input.
+It runs from mains (hence doesn’t require a separate PSU) and can be controlled either using a resistor or a 1-10v input.
 So I just need to replace the wall switch with a vairable resistor (with mains switch) and run a control cable up to the ceiling space.

-- Or maybe I should use a constant current system like this Philips 75W 0-10V (£95) or this Philips 150W 0-10V (£100).
+- Or maybe I should use a constant current system like this Philips 75W 0-10V (£95) orthis Philips 150W 0-10V (£100).
 Both dim down to 10%.
-I think I need to use a constant current driver with constant current LEDs.
+I think I need to use a constant current driver with

 Variable resistors with switches are available from Maplin.